 I am married.
-We have a daughter in the eighth grade at the Lyme School.
-We are honored to have our daughter attend the Lyme School.
+We have a daughter who graduated from the Lyme School last year.
+We were honored to have her attend the Lyme School.

 About First Grade